panosleontsinis/2411209-2403156-2401374-MA2806-Economic-Growth-Data/README.md

 ## Further development?
 This project can be expanded on a larger scale and can present more diverse economic material for the webpage.
 Our project might offer a larger platform for statistical and visual data about the world economies if it included more datasets.
-With further development and resources, this project can be tailoured towards data analysts .
-The lauy data-sharing agreements to work with other organizations to compare data.
+With further development and resources, this project can be tailoured towards data analysts, providing further statistical data and accessibility of economical data in the form of data visualisations. .
+Our online website could be partnered along with other data-sharing platforms which could help compare statistical informations about ecomies around the world.